-Pipers Corner has regard to the SEND Code of Practice: for 0-25 (2015), the Children and Families Act 2014.
 The SEND Code of practice defines the SEN categories as Communication / Interaction, Cognition & Learning, Social, Mental and Emotional Health, Sensory and/or Physical.
 A student will receive SEN support if they require additional provision in addition to the curriculum and are not making adequate progress.

-Within the code (pages 15 and 16), SEN is defined as the following:
+Within the Code of Practice (pages 15 and 16), SEN is defined as the following: